Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Data samples and event simulation

 Whereas the extraction of $m_W$ is based on the shape of distributions, and is not sensitive to the overall normalisation of the predicted distributions, it is affected by theoretical uncertainties in the relative fractions of background and signal.
 The $W$- and $Z$-boson event yields are normalised according to their measured cross sections, and uncertainties of 1.8\% and 2.3\% are assigned to the $W^{+}/Z$ and $W^{-}/Z$ production cross-section ratios, respectively~\cite{WZ2011}.
 The $\ttbar$ sample is normalised according to its measured cross section~\cite{TOPQ-2013-04} with an uncertainty of 3.9\%, whereas the cross-section predictions for the single-top production processes of Refs.~\cite{Kidonakis:2011wy,Kidonakis:2010tc,Kidonakis:2010ux} are used for the normalisation of the corresponding sample, with an uncertainty of 7\%.
 The samples of events with massive gauge-boson pair production are normalised to the NLO predictions calculated with MCFM~\cite{Campbell:1999ah}, with an uncertainty of 10\% to cover the differences to the NNLO predictions~\cite{Gehrmann:2014fva}.

 The response of the ATLAS detector is simulated using a program~\cite{SOFT-2010-01} based on \GEANT4~\cite{Agostinelli:2002hh}.
-The simulated detector response is improved using the results of extensive studies of the electron and photon calibration~\cite{PERF-2013-05}.
+The ID and the MS were simulated assuming an ideal detector geometry; alignment corrections are applied to the data during event reconstruction.
+The description of the detector material incorporates the results of extensive studies of the electron and photon calibration~\cite{PERF-2013-05}.
 The simulated hard-scattering process is overlaid with additional proton--proton interactions, simulated with \PYTHIA 8 (v8.165) using the A2 tune~\cite{ATL-PHYS-PUB-2012-003}.
 The distribution of the average number of interactions per bunch crossing $\avg{\mu}$ spans the range $2.5$--$16.0$, with a mean value of approximately $9.0$.

 Simulation inaccuracies affecting the distributions of the signal, the response of the detector, and the underlying-event modelling, are corrected as described in the following sections.
 Physics-modelling corrections, such as those affecting the $W$-boson transverse-momentum distribution and the angular decay coefficients, are discussed in Section~\ref{sec:phymod}.
 Calibration and detector response corrections are presented in Sections~\ref{sec:objcalib} and~\ref{sec:recoilcalib}.